terraref/computing-pipeline/README.md

 This repository is the central issue repository, and technical documentation landing site, for the AgPipeline organization.
 If you are looking for a good place for overall project information, please look at our [Organization-info](https://github.com/AgPipeline/Organization-info) repo.

+Technical information can now be found on our [GitHub web site](https://agpipeline.github.io/).

 ### Quick TERRA REF Contact:
 As mentioned elsewhere, this project is derived from the [TERRA REF](https://github.com/terraref) project.
 These are original links to the TERRA REF project.